 Understanding the signs of abusive or toxic environments to make yourself less vulnerable to them and to avoid getting into them.

-Understanding anything you need professional help with, if not as well as the professional, well enough to work with them as a team rather than be seen as a passive consumer at best and a sucker at worst.
+Understanding anything you need professional help with, if not as well as the professional, then well enough to work with them as a team rather than be seen as a passive consumer at best and a sucker at worst.

 Gentle Giant: Israel Kamakawiwo'ole, a Hawaiian singer famous after his hit "Somewhere Over the Rainbow".
 Andrť the Giant.
 A great many others.